paulmmay/methods.paulmay.org/_posts/2013-01-09-think-aloud-protocol.md

 * Welcome and thank the participant and introduce yourself.
 * Give the tester their gift or payment and thank them for their time <span class="super">3</span>.
 * Briefly describe the product that is being tested<span class="super">1</span>.
+* Explain that the product's quality is being tested.
-* Tell the tester that *they* are not being tested.
-The product's quality is being tested.
+* Reassure the tester that *they* are not being tested.
 * Reassure the tester that it's okay if they experience difficulties.
 * Tell them what to do if they have questions.<span class="super">2</span>
-* Tell the tester that an [audio, video] recording will be made of the test.
+* Tell the tester that a recording will be made of the test.
 * Ask the tester to sign a <a href="/methods/usability-test-waiver">waiver</a>.
 * Ask the tester if she has any questions.
 * Start recording.
-* Introduce the first task.
+* Introduce the first task as per the test plan.

 ### References
 * [Demo Usability Test](http://www.youtube.com/watch?v=QckIzHC99Xc) - Steve Krug